The Vanderpump Hotel Las Vegas: The Cromwell (2014–2026)

 The entire building was gutted, and three floors were added atop the hotel structure for Drai's new nightclub.
 Drai had long believed that the rooftop had untapped potential, although power lines had prevented any additional floors from being added.
 When Caesars later moved the power lines underground, Drai devised the idea for a rooftop club.
 A support building had to be constructed just north of the original hotel structure, providing additional bracing to the new club.
 A new employee parking garage was constructed on the property just east of the hotel.
 A spiral ramp on the hotel's east side, leading into the guest parking garage, was demolished.
 A new ramp was constructed on the property's northern side.

 In October 2013, Caesars ended its partnership with Gansevoort, after an investor with the latter company was reputed to have ties with organized crime in Russia.
 Caesars would proceed with the project on its own, and without the Gansevoort name.
 Caesars announced in January 2014 that the renovated property would instead open as The Cromwell.
 The name "Cromwell" is sometimes associated with upper class, and the property is reportedly named after the Cromwell Current.
 However, the resort would also share its name with Oliver Cromwell, a controversial English ruler during the 17th century.
 Gaughan criticized the name: "If you are Irish, that's a slap in the face.
 Oliver Cromwell was not a very nice guy."
 Caesars declined to explain how the name was chosen.

 The Cromwell had a low-key opening on April 21, 2014; the casino and a bar began operations, and some hotel rooms were available to invited guests.
 The entire resort, including nightclubs and the Giada restaurant, opened on May 21, 2014.

 In March 2020, all Las Vegas casinos were ordered closed due to the COVID-19 pandemic in Nevada.
 Even as other casinos were allowed to resume operations, the Cromwell remained closed indefinitely.
 In August 2020, CBS reality dating show Love Island began filming its second season at the Cromwell, relocated from Fiji due to the pandemic.
 The Cromwell reopened on October 29, 2020, as an adults-only property with the exception of its Giada restaurant.
 The Cromwell was already an adult-oriented property, unlike other Las Vegas resorts that include family entertainment.
 It was the last resort on the Las Vegas Strip to reopen.

+The Vanderpump (2026–present)

 In March 2025, Caesars announced a new partnership with television personality Lisa Vanderpump, who oversees restaurants at several of its properties.
-Under the partnership, the Cromwell will be renamed The Vanderpump Hotel, marking her first hotel project.
-The property will remain open during a renovation that is expected to conclude by early 2026, at which point it will rebrand under the new name.
+Under the partnership, the Cromwell was renamed The Vanderpump Hotel, marking her first hotel project.
+The property remained open during renovation that concluded in early 2026.
+It was rebranded on June 11, 2026.